RafeeqShodeinde/Adv.-Data-Structure-project/README.md

 # Adv.-Data-Structure-project

 For this project, I hope to create a visual representation of the Fibonacci Heap data structure.
-This design will be set on fixed data set and is not designed for dynamic creation of heaps.
-A dynamic creation of the visual aid for the heap structure will require a more developed graphics library that can keep track of the individual nodes created.
+The final design will be set on fixed data set size and is not designed for dynamic creation of heaps becasue this will require keeping track of many pointers and the current library used was not designed for that.

 As the visualization currently stands it is able to implement the **insert(), find_min() and extract_min()** operations.
-However the extract_min operation is not fully implemented to consolidate the
+However the extract_min operation is not fully implemented to consolidate the nodes of similar degrees together.
+Graphically, there was difficulty accounting for the nodes separately after creation.

 To initialize the heap instance simply make a call to the Heap class such as **fib = Heap()**